 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever taken a shower only to find that the water doesn’t drain it, you’re aware of how annoying it is.
-Not only can it slow down your morning routine, however, it can be harder to clean up when you’re done.
-Although chemical drain cleaners are occasionally effective, they can also damage your pipes and harm the environment.
-The positive side is the fact that you have a lot of natural ways to unblock the shower drain without resorting to harmful chemical solutions.
+If you’ve ever stepped into a shower only to discover that the water isn’t draining and you’re frustrated, you’ll know how it is.
+It’s not just slowing down your morning routine but it can also be more difficult to clean after you’re finished.
+Although chemical drain cleaners are sometimes effective, they can also damage your pipes and harm the environment.
+The good news lies in the plenty of natural methods to clear a shower drain without resorting to harmful chemical solutions.

 Key Takeaways

-- There are many natural methods to get rid of the blockage in a shower like baking soda or vinegar as well as a wire hanger or a wet/dry vacuum.
+- There are many natural methods to get rid of the blockage in a shower by using baking soda or vinegar as well as a wire hanger or a dry/wet vacuum.

-- To use baking soda with vinegar: Gather ingredients, unblock drain cover and debris, pour baking soda, followed by vinegar.
-Wait for 30 minutes before flushing with boiling water.
+- For baking soda and vinegar method: collect ingredients, unblock the cover for draining and any garbage, pour baking soda, followed by vinegar, wait for 30 minutes, then flush with boiling water.

-- Wire hanger method use a straight wire hanger leaving one end as it was Make a hook at the end, then insert it into the drain, and then use it to pull hair and other debris out.
+- To use wire hanger method use a straight wire hanger leaving one end as it was Make a hook at the end, insert it into the drain and let it catch hair and debris out.

-- Be prepared for blockages in the future by using a hair strainer in your shower.
-Run hot water after each use and avoiding running grease down your drains.
+- To prevent future blockages, use hair strainers in your shower, and running hot water following each use and avoiding the practice of pouring grease down your drains.

 - Baking soda